SaviourOdidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15) Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
 The file _hello is in the working directory.
 The file _hello is a symbolic link
 16) Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
 The file hello will be in the working directory
+17) Write a script that will play the StarWars IV episode in the terminal